MATTMCCA/Thermal-Logo/README.md

 # Thermal Logo Business Card
 A business card that "prints" the company logo on thermal paper.

+Works with Arduino IDE to allow for easy experimentation.
+The HW design based on a Adafruit's *itsy bitsy* so I could benefit from there bootloader.

 ## Now on Rev_2

 These Business Cards are not for sale/resale.
 They are strictly for networking, and **Thermal Printer Shenanigans**.
 Please do-not misuse the design or business cards, any injury that occurs as a result of malintent or negligence, I am not responsible for.